zaihl/nitris-automation/README.md

 The NITRIS portal is known for its slow loading times, often taking more than 2 minutes on an ideal day and over 5 minutes during busy periods.
 This project aims to mitigate these issues by automating tasks on the NITRIS website.
 Currently, the tool supports the following functionality:

-- **Grade Card Download Automation**: Quickly download your grade card by simply providing the necessary details.
+- **Grade Card Download Automation**
-- **Mid-sem Marks Download Automation**: Quickly download your mid-sem marks of all semesters.
+- **Mid-sem Marks Download Automation**

 ## Features

 - **Grade Card Download Automation**: Automatically navigates through the NITRIS website to download your grade card.
+- **Mid-Sem Marks Download Automation**: Automatically navigates through the NITRIS website to download your mid-semester marks of all your semesters.

 More features will be added in future updates to further enhance the automation capabilities of this tool.